This post may contain affiliate links.

 Have you ever considered taking your kids to the UK for a vacation or holiday?
 We think it’s a great idea, the UK has lots to offer, particularly for children.
 Let me do what I can to convince you and talk a bit about the UK with kids.

 London, in particular, is abundantly provided with fantastic museums and all of the major players are free.
 You could probably spend your whole vacation in London and not see everything in the museums.

-You don’t need to spend a fortune for your family to have a great time in London, see this post on London, for Kids, for Free.
+You don’t need to spend a fortune for your family to have a great time in London.
+See this post on London, for Kids, for Free.

 In other parts of the country you’ll find castles, stately homes, prehistoric standing stones, medieval villages and still more museums.

-Accommodation prices in the UK, London in particular, may look frightening, but when you think about how much free entertinment you will find here, it really isn’t so bad.
+Accommodation prices in the UK, London in particular, may look frightening, but when you think about how much free entertainment you will find here, it really isn’t so bad.

 Let’s face it, the British Isles aren’t famous for their consistent good weather.
 So, what could you do to entertain kids if you get a bad week?